 After configuring this variable, you can copy it, making it available to paste into other controls which utilize variables, in this or other actions.
-After adding a new item, and pasting the copied variable into the text field, the inspector displays the variable, bound to the original, as shown here:
+After adding a new item, and

 Note: The variable is still in the Vantage (not system) clipboard, so that you can create or open another action and perform the paste operation again.